-The latency insight feature helps you troubleshoot the failures and performance issues of your Redis databases.
-This feature collects statistics on the latency of all commands and custom special events.
-The latency statistics are accurate to the microsecond.
-This way, you can analyze an instance based on events, time, and latency, and locate and fix issues in an efficient manner.
+The latency insight feature helps you troubleshoot failures and performance degradation in your Tair (Redis OSS-compatible) database instance.
+It collects latency statistics with microsecond precision for all commands and custom events.
+This lets you analyze an instance based on events, time, and latency to quickly identify and resolve issues.

 Prerequisites